yhs666/mc-docs.zh-cn/articles/cognitive-services/LUIS/luis-tutorial-list-entity.md

   // To run this sample, change these constants.

-  // Authoring/starter key, available in www.luis.ai under Account Settings
+  // Authoring/starter key, available in docs.azure.cn under Account Settings
   const authoringKey = "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx";

   // ID of your LUIS app to which you want to add an utterance